-Amnesty Policy-HU encourages the reporting of misconduct and seeks to remove any barriers to making a report.
+7 Amnesty Policy-HU encourages the reporting of misconduct and seeks to remove any barriers to making a report.
 HU recognizes that an individual who has been drinking or using drugs at the time of an incident may be hesitant to make a report because of the potential consequences of their conduct.
 An individual who makes a good faith report of misconduct will not be subject to disciplinary action by HU for a conduct or policy violation that is related to and revealed in the misconduct report or investigation, unless HU determines the violation was serious and/or placed the health or safety of others at risk.
 HU may, however, initiate an educational discussion or pursue other educational interventions regarding alcohol or other drugs.
 These interventions do not include involuntary leaves for students from HU.
 Amnesty does not preclude or prevent action by police or other legal authorities.

-- normally consist of an informal meeting between the student responding to the allegations (respondent) and an Administrator for the Office of Student Services. - 2.
-A respondent potentially subject to eviction from a residence, suspension, or expulsion from HU is entitled to a hearing, which will normally consist of a formal meeting between the respondent and the Director of Student Services or the Director of Student Services' Designee. - 3.
-Allegations of academic misconduct will be resolved under procedures set forth in Academic Code of Conduct, Chapter 2.
+- 3. Allegations of academic misconduct will be resolved under procedures set forth in Academic Code of Conduct, Chapter 2.
 Allegations of sexual offenses, that meet the definition of Title IX, will be resolved under the procedures set forth in the Sexual Misconduct Policy, Chapter 3. - 4.
-A respondent who accepts responsibility for violations of this Code (prior to a conference or hearing) may meet with the Director of Student Services, or Director of Student Services' Designee, to determine an appropriate sanction(s), in lieu of attending a conference or hearing.
+A respondent who accepts responsibility for violations of this Code (prior to a conference or hearing) may meet with the AVP of Student Services, or AVP of Student Services' Designee, to determine an appropriate sanction(s), in lieu of attending a conference or hearing.
 This acceptance must be in writing, affirming acceptance of responsibility for the charge(s), and acknowledging that the full range of sanctions may be imposed. - 5.
 Parties or witnesses that have been impacted by alleged misconduct may request support measures at the time of reporting.
-The Director of Student Services or designee will determine whether the requests are reasonable, necessary, or possible.
+The AVP of Student Services or designee will determine whether the requests are reasonable, necessary, or possible.